swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * A property with a wrapper may not declared inside a protocol.
 * An instance property with a wrapper may not declared inside an extension.
 * An instance property may not be declared in an `enum`.
-* A property with a wrapper that is declared within a class must be `final` and cannot override another property.
+* A property with a wrapper that is declared within a class cannot override another property.
 * A property with a wrapper cannot be `lazy`, `@NSCopying`, `@NSManaged`, `weak`, or `unowned`.
 * A property with a wrapper must be the only property declared within its enclosing declaration (e.g., `@Lazy var (x, y) = /* ... */` is ill-formed).
 * A property with a wrapper shall not define a getter or setter.